nathanpeck/nodejs-aws-workshop/6 - Kubernetes (kops)/README.md

 &nbsp;

-## 9. Write deployment specification files:
+## 9. Modify deployment specification files

-Modify the files at `recipes/locations.yaml` and `recipes/characters.yaml` to have the docker image URL from the last step (including the image tag). <TODO, add instructions on installing `nano` here, or instructions on how to use vim to edit file>
+Modify the files at `recipes/locations.yml` and `recipes/characters.yml` to have the docker image URL from the last step (including the image tag).

-For example, change the `image` property to:
+Choose one of the following command line file editors to use:

+- `nano recipes/locations.yml` (Easier to use editor.
+Just edit file and then press Control + O to write the file to disk, and Control + X to exit.)
+- `vi recipes/locations.yml` (Advanced editor.
+Press `a` to enter insert mode, edit the file, then press Escape to exit edit mode.
+Type `:wq` to write the file to disk and quit.)

+Whichever editor you use you need to change the `image` property to the URI of your docker image as shown below:

 ```
 spec: